4790 Petrpravec: Naming

 This minor planet was named after Petr Pravec (born 1967), a Czech astronomer and prolific photometrist of comets, near-Earth and binary asteroids.
 He has often been the first person to observe objects found in the course of the discoverer's Near-Earth Asteroid Tracking program following their tentative announcement in the Minor Planet Center's (MPC) "NEO Confirmation Page".
 The official naming citation was published by the Minor Planet Center on 20 June 1997 on the occasion of his marriage with Kateřina Macháčová the following day (M.P.C.
 30095).

 Physical characteristics

 In the SDSS-based taxonomy, Petrpravec is a poorly determined, carbonaceous C-type asteroid.
-It has also been characterized as a dark C-type by Pan-STARRS' survey.
+It has also been characterized as a dark C-type by the Pan-STARRS' survey.

 Rotation period

 A rotational lightcurve of Petrpravec from photometric observations at the Oakley Southern Sky Observatory in February 2012, gave a brightness variation of only 0.02 magnitude and was insufficient to determine a rotation period.